-Last Friday Duke Energy’s request to raise customers rates in North Carolina were rejected.
+2018: Duke Energy’s request to raise customers’ rates in North Carolina was rejected.
 That rarely happens and we consider it a win for NC!

 The N.C.
 Utilities Commission’s denied the request that was going to affect customers in the territory from Tennessee border to Winston-Salem and the Durham area.
 It is not clear how it will affect these customers yet but Duke must now submit a new plan to the commission.
 That being said, Duke’s increase has approved an increase for Duke customers in eastern North Carolina and the Asheville area.